seanwhs/Plans/My-Process-was-Buggy.md

 ## The Weekly Operating System

-To eliminate decision fatigue and protect my time as a freelancer, I run my week on a predictable, repeatable rhythm:
+To eliminate decision fatigue and protect my time as an independent developer, I run my week on a predictable, repeatable rhythm:

 * **Monday – Wednesday: Build Only.** Zero tutorials.
 Zero tech-Twitter drama.
 Just pure implementation.
 Ugly, functional code written by my own hands teaches me faster than elegant code copied from a screen.
 * **Thursday: Targeted Learning.** Maximum of two hours.
 I *only* study the precise technical blocker that slowed me down during the week.
 Learning becomes pull-based (demand-driven) rather than push-based (chaos-driven).